Censorship in China: Historical trends

-In 1955, the Chinese state issued State Council Instructions on How to Deal with Antirevolutionary, Obscene, and Preposterous Books, Magazines, and Pictures, which sought to regulate the media market through a combination of both mass political mobilization and state administrative action.
+In 1955, the Chinese state issued State Council Instructions on How to Deal with Anti-revolutionary, Obscene, and Preposterous Books, Magazines, and Pictures, which sought to regulate the media market through a combination of both mass political mobilization and state administrative action.
 The Instructions resulted from multi-sided negotiations involving the state and new culture intellectuals.The document provided a range of approaches for various types of media, including banning, "clearing" (which referred to ceasing further publication), or preserving.
-Pursuant to the Instructions, books and journals that were "extremely antirevolutionary," as well as pictures of sex acts were banned.
+Pursuant to the Instructions, books and journals that were "extremely anti-revolutionary," as well as pictures of sex acts were banned.
 With regard to action stories, martial arts stories dealing with "outlandish" themes were to cease publication but materials of "good knights-errant" should be preserved.

 Cultural Revolution

-The goal of the Cultural Revolution was to get rid of the "four olds" ("old customs", "old culture", "old habits", and "old ideas").
+The goal of the Cultural Revolution was to get rid of the Four Olds ("old customs", "old culture", "old habits", and "old ideas").
 If newspapers touched on sensitive topics like these, the journalists were subject to arrests and sometimes violence.
 Libraries in which there were books containing "offensive literature" would often be burned down.
 Television was regulated by the government and its goal was to encourage the efforts of chairman Mao Zedong and the CCP.
-Radio was the same way, and played songs such as, "The Great Cultural Revolution is Indeed Good".
+Radio was the same way, and played songs such as, "The Great Cultural Revolution is Indeed, Good".

 Under Xi Jinping

-Xi Jinping has personally consolidated power and control within the state and party to an extent far greater than his predecessors Hu and Jiang.
+CCP general secretary Xi Jinping has personally consolidated power and control within the state and party to an extent far greater than his predecessors Hu and Jiang.
 Accordingly, the intensity and range of censorship in China has increased under his rule.
 Xi has overseen the increased coordination and consolidation and of censorship authorities, raising their efficiency, and under his leadership censorship practices have tightened.

-Xi has also emphasized a country's right to "cyber sovereignty", the ability to manage and govern its cyberspace as it sees fit.
+According to James Palmer, writing for Foreign Policy in 2023, "[i]n the 2010s, China placed a lot of data online as it attempted to hold local governments more accountable, but it is now being pulled because the data has turned out to be inadvertently revelatory.
+The use of procurement notices and population data by Western analysts to identify the scale of the atrocities in Xinjiang helped spur the online cleanup."

-In April 2021 Chinese authorities censored a tribute that former Premier Wen Jiabao had written for his mother in the small paper Macau Herald.
-Under Xi dissent has been stifled and censorship has been expanded.
-Later in August, all mentions of Zhao Wei, a billionaire film director and actress, were scrubbed from Chinese platforms without explanation.
+Under Xi Jinping's general secretaryship, China started enforcing an Internet real-name system for online platforms, requiring them to collect users' real names, ID numbers, and other information when providing services.